Research

 Chapters in Books

-1. ``Business Portfolio Restructuring of Japanese Firms in the 1990s: Entry and Exit Analysis,'' in Masahiko Aoki, Gregory Jackson, and Hideaki Miyajima (eds.), Corporate Governance in Japan: Institutional Change and Organizational Diversity.
+1. Business Portfolio Restructuring of Japanese Firms in the 1990s: Entry and Exit Analysis, in Masahiko Aoki, Gregory Jackson, and Hideaki Miyajima (eds.), Corporate Governance in Japan: Institutional Change and Organizational Diversity.
 Oxford UK: Oxford University Press, 2007, Chapter 8, 227-256 (joint with Tatsuya Kikutani and Osamu Hayashida).

-2. ``Do Positions and Tenure of Top Executives Affect Their Attitude?'' in T. Tachibanaki (ed.), Who Runs Japanese Business?: Management and Motivation in the Firm.
+2. Do Positions and Tenure of Top Executives Affect Their Attitude? in T. Tachibanaki (ed.), Who Runs Japanese Business?: Management and Motivation in the Firm.
 Edward Elgar, 1998, Chapter 3, 56-78 (joint with Hiroshi Teruyama).

-3. ``Effort Incentives: Evidence from Japanese Data,'' in T. Tachibanaki (ed.), Who Runs Japanese Business?: Management and Motivation in the Firm.
+3. Effort Incentives: Evidence from Japanese Data, in T. Tachibanaki (ed.), Who Runs Japanese Business?: Management and Motivation in the Firm.
 Edward Elgar, 1998, Chapter 5, 97-125 (joint with Hiroshi Teruyama).

-4. ``Decentralised Personnel Management,'' in I. Ohashi and T. Tachibanaki (eds.), Internal Labour Market, Incentives and Employment.
+4. Decentralised Personnel Management, in I. Ohashi and T. Tachibanaki (eds.), Internal Labour Market, Incentives and Employment.
 Macmillan Press, 1998, Chapter 5, 98-125 (joint with Osamu Hayashida).

-5. ``Coordination, Specialization, and Incentives in Product Development Organization,'' in Masahiko Aoki and Ronald Dore (eds.), The Japanese Firm: The Sources of Competitive Strength.
+5. Coordination, Specialization, and Incentives in Product Development Organization, in Masahiko Aoki and Ronald Dore (eds.), The Japanese Firm: The Sources of Competitive Strength.
 Oxford University Press (1994), Chapter 10, 265-284. doi

 Others Scholarly Articles

-1. `` Economic Theories of Middle Management: Monitoring, Communication, and the Middle Manager's Dilemma,'' Japan Labor Review Vol.7, No,4, 2010, 5-22 (joint with Fumitoshi Moriya). pdf
+1. Economic Theories of Middle Management: Monitoring, Communication, and the Middle Manager's Dilemma, Japan Labor Review Vol.7, No,4, 2010, 5-22 (joint with Fumitoshi Moriya). pdf

-2. ``Job Design and Incentives in Hierarchies with Team Production,'' Hitotsubashi Journal of Commerce and Management 36(1), 2001, 1-17.
+2. Job Design and Incentives in Hierarchies with Team Production, Hitotsubashi Journal of Commerce and Management 36(1), 2001, 1-17.
 JSTOR

-3. ``The Economics of the `Company Man' '' Japanese Economic Studies 24(6), November-December 1996, 29-55.
+3. The Economics of the "Company Man" Japanese Economic Studies 24(6), November-December 1996, 29-55. doi

-4. ``Social Relations and Incentive Contracts,'' Kyoto University Economic Review 61(1), 1991, 35-55. link
+4. ``Social Relations and Incentive Contracts,'' Kyoto University Economic Review 61(1), 1991, 35-55. doi

 Others